mateusz-rytwinski-euvic/10x-devs-project/.github/instructions/backend.instructions.md

 ## Null Checks & Exceptions
 - Use guard clauses for argument validation.
 - Use `nameof` for parameter names in exceptions.
+- Prefer `ArgumentNullException.ThrowIfNull` for null checks in recent .NET versions.

 ## Modern C# Features
 - Use pattern matching and expression-bodied members where appropriate.